0xVolt/splice-and-dice/README.md

 - Import pre-trained transformers
 - Create text summarizer streamlit app
 - Ensure that the user has the option to select which transformer they want to use
+- Speech recognition system for keywords
+- Connect to database
+- Login System?

 ## Stuff to talk about
 - Using a `requirements.txt` to manage dependencies in Python